Dr Rosie Fox

 Profile

-I studied my LLB (Hons.) with Criminology undergraduate degree at the University of Derby, followed by a Masters in International and Comparative Law, for which I was awarded a Distinction.
-Prior to joining the University of Leeds, I worked in Student Wellbeing at the University of Derby and as a Teaching Assistant for the School of Law.
+Prior to joining Leeds Law School, I studied my LLB (Hons.) with Criminology undergraduate degree at the University of Derby, followed by a Masters in International and Comparative Law, for which I was awarded a Distinction.
+I also worked in Student Wellbeing at the University of Derby and as a Teaching Assistant for the School of Law.

 Responsibilities